- Worship Services

 Members of our congregation use a variety of translations, including the NIV, ESV, KJV, NKJV, and NASB.
 The translation from which our pastors preach is the English Standard Version (ESV).

 We have Sunday School classes for all ages.
-During the Easter and Christmas seasons we sometimes have a Children’s Choir.
+During the summer, we also have a young children adventure club.

 Besides Morning and Evening Worship, there is an Adult Sunday School Class which covers a variety of theological topics and books of the Bible.
 During the week various Small Groups meet in homes at different times to encourage each other in faith through Bible study, prayer, and fellowship.